daffl/breezy/README.md

 > bower install breezy

-You can also download the distributable from the latest [tag]().
+You can also download the distributable from the latest [release](https://github.com/daffl/breezy/releases).
 Then include it in your page:

 ```html
 <script src="bower_components/breezy/dist/breezy.js"></script>